catelinn/data-analysis-portfolio/README.md

 ##### RELEVANT QUALIFICATIONS

 - Master’s degree with exposure to IT and management science, which covers database management, business consulting, research methods and modeling for forecasting and optimization.
 - Solid knowledge of data analysis topics, such as probability and statistics, hypothesis testing and linear regression.

-- Proficient in conducting exporatory data analysis and visualization using Python, SQL, Excel and Power BI.
+- Proficient in exporatory data analysis (EDA) and visualization using Python, SQL, Excel and Power BI.
 - Excellent communicator and coordinator that works well with all levels of stakeholders, technical or non-technical.